RaviShah11/CypA-Peptide-Docking-Study/README.md

-# Cyclophillin A Peptide Docking Study
+# Cyclophillin A: Peptide Docking Study
 ### Computational Identification of High-Affinity Mimetic Peptides for Cyclophilin A Neutralization via Iterative Docking and Interface Analysis

 > **Ravi Shah: Illinois Mathematics and Science Academy (IMSA)**